Volodia Teitelboim

-Volodia Teitelboim Volosky (originally Valentín Teitelboim Volosky; March 17, 1916 – January 31, 2008) was a Chilean communist politician, lawyer, and author.
+Volodia Teitelboim Volosky (originally Valentín Teitelboim Volosky; March 17, 1916 – January 31, 2008) was a Chilean Communist politician, lawyer, and author.

 Personal life

-Born in Chillán to Jewish immigrants (Ukrainian Moisés Teitelboim and Bessarabian Sara Volosky), Teitelboim was interested in literature from an early age.
-He finished high school, then began his studies in the Faculty of Law of the University of Chile, where at graduation he presented his senior thesis “The Dawn of Capitalism - The Conquest of America.”
+Born in Chillán to Jewish immigrants, Moisés Teitelboim (Ukrainian) and Sara Volosky (Bessarabian), Teitelboim developed a strong interest in literature from an early age.
+After completing high school, he pursued his studies at the Faculty of Law of the University of Chile.
+Upon graduation, he presented his senior thesis titled "The Dawn of Capitalism - The Conquest of America."

-At the age of 29, Teitelboim married Raquel Weitzmann, who had also studied law.
-In the 1940s, while Teitelboim, like other members of the Communist Party, was forced to go underground, Weitzman became pregnant with the child of a former university colleague.
-The child, named Claudio, was adopted by Teitelboim and Weitzman's affair was hushed up.
-Due to Teitelmboim's frequent long periods of absence due to party activities, persecution, and imprisonment, the marriage suffered, and finally ended in 1957, when Weitzman left for Cuba in company of Jaime Barros.
-Teitelboim then took charge of Claudio, who was 10 years old at the time.
-When, in 2005, Claudio learned that he had been deceived and that his father was actually the lawyer Álvaro Bunster, he broke relations with Teitelboim and took on his biological father's surname.
+At the age of 29, Teitelboim married Raquel Weitzmann, who was also a law student.
+During the 1940s, Teitelboim, like other members of the Communist Party, was forced to go underground, while Weitzmann became pregnant with the child of a former university colleague.
+They named the child Claudio, and Teitelboim adopted him, keeping their affair concealed.
+However, due to Teitelboim's frequent absences caused by party activities, persecution, and imprisonment, their marriage suffered and eventually ended in 1957 when Weitzmann left for Cuba with Jaime Barros.
+Teitelboim then took sole responsibility for raising Claudio, who was 10 years old at the time.
+However, in 2005, Claudio discovered the truth about his parentage and severed ties with Teitelboim, adopting his biological father's surname, Bunster.

-Teitelboim's second marriage, at the age of 51, was to Eliana Farías.
-Together, while in exile in Moscow following the Chilean military coup d'état of September 11, 1973, they raised Faría's son, Roberto Nordenflycht, and their own daughter, whom they named Marina.
-Roberto followed Teitlboim's example and also became a communist.
-He was killed in August 1989 while taking part in a guerrilla action in Chile with the Manuel Rodriguez Patriotic Front.
-The grief over Roberto's death marked the end of Teitelboim's marriage to Farías.
-Marina, for her part, eventually became a career diplomat.
+Teitelboim's second marriage took place when he was 51 years old and was to Eliana Farías.
+While in exile in Moscow following the Chilean military coup d'état on September 11, 1973, they raised Farías' son, Roberto Nordenflycht, as well as their own daughter, Marina.
+Roberto, inspired by Teitelboim's communist ideals, joined the Manuel Rodriguez Patriotic Front and tragically lost his life in August 1989 during a guerrilla action in Chile.
+The grief over Roberto's death eventually led to the end of Teitelboim's marriage to Farías.
+On the other hand, Marina pursued a career in diplomacy.

-Teitelboim died on January 31, 2008, at the Catholic University's hospital in Santiago of kidney failure resulting from lymphatic cancer.
-He and Claudio Bunster reportedly reconciled at the end.
+Teitelboim died on January 31, 2008, at the Catholic University's hospital in Santiago.
+He succumbed to kidney failure resulting from lymphatic cancer.
+It was reported that he and Claudio Bunster reconciled in the end.